GodzikLab/Embedding-Sequencer/README.md

 ```

 Included Components:
-* environment.yaml - Used for setting up the virtual environment.
+* environment.yaml / requirements.txt - Either can be used for setting up the virtual environment.

 * HDF file(s) - Inputs the <ins>clustering pool</ins> data to be used.